platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 ---
 title: Manage resources
-description: Configure CPU, RAM and disk storage on a per-environment basis so your apps and services can run smoothly.
+description: Configure resources per environment for each of your apps and services.
 weight: -100
 keywords:
   - "resources"